 San Francisco is a seven by seven square mile, coastal, metropolitan city and county.
-It is densely populated with culturally diverse neighborhoods where over twelve different languages are spoken.
+It is densely

+For the elderly, like...my parents, if they see the doctor, they cannot go by themselves.
+The family daughter or the son has to go with them. populated with culturally diverse neighborhoods where over twelve different languages are spoken.
 The most recent US Census found that San Francisco has a population of 805,235 people and experienced mild growth since the last census (four percent).
 Although San Francisco was once considered to have a relatively young population, it has experienced a decrease among children and families with young children; there are more families moving out of San Francisco than moving in.
 In addition, over the next two decades, it is estimated that 55 percent of the population will be over the age of 45, and the population over age 75 will increase from seven percent to 11 percent.
 The projected growth in San Francisco's aging population has implications on the need for more long-term care options moving forward.